James Forsyth

 William Forsyth

-Forsyth and Agnes Buckham and in the 1841 Scottish census is listed as living at Bridge St, Kelso
+William Forsyth was born in 1834 in Edinburgh, Scotland.
+He was the fourth and final child of Adam Forsyth and Agnes Buckham and in the 1841 Scottish census is listed as living at Bridge St, Kelso

-In the 1851 census he is listed as a visitor at William St, St Pancras, London and his status is an apprentice wood-carver.
-We also know that around this time
+In the 1851 census, aged 17, William is listed as a visitor to the household of Henry Hubbard at William St, St Pancras, London and his status is stated as an apprentice wood-carver.

-Sadly Elizabeth died soon after this child was born and William subsequently married Lucy 'Delilah' Rushton in 1860, living in Chestnut St, Worcester.
+Sadly Elizabeth died soon after this child was born and William subsequently married Delilah ‘Lucy’ Rushton in 1860, living in Chestnut St, Worcester.
+They had five children together and moved in above the studios at 5/6 The Tything, Worcester, in around 1861.

 William worked from this address until his death, aged 81, on June 5th 1915 and is buried in Astwood cemetery, Worcester

-Forsyth and Agnes Buckham and in the 1841 Scottish census is listed as living at Bridge St, Kelso
+William Forsyth was born in 1834 in Edinburgh, Scotland.
+He was the fourth and final child of Adam Forsyth and Agnes Buckham and in the 1841 Scottish census is listed as living at Bridge St, Kelso

-In the 1851 census he is listed as a visitor at William St, St Pancras, London and his status is an apprentice wood-carver.
-We also know that around this time
+In the 1851 census, aged 17, William is listed as a visitor to the household of Henry Hubbard at William St, St Pancras, London and his status is stated as an apprentice wood-carver.

-Sadly Elizabeth died soon after this child was born and William subsequently married Lucy 'Delilah' Rushton in 1860, living in Chestnut St, Worcester.
+Sadly Elizabeth died soon after this child was born and William subsequently married Delilah ‘Lucy’ Rushton in 1860, living in Chestnut St, Worcester.
+They had five children together and moved in above the studios at 5/6 The Tything, Worcester, in around 1861.

 William worked from this address until his death, aged 81, on June 5th 1915 and is buried in Astwood cemetery, Worcester